influxdata/docs-v2/content/influxdb/v2.1/security/tokens/create-token.md

 ### Clone a token

-To create a token that has the same authorizations as an existing token, clone the existing token.
+To create a token with the same authorizations as an existing token, clone the existing token.

-1. In the navigation menu on the left, select **Load Data** > **Tokens**.
+1. In the navigation menu on the left, select **Load Data** > **API Tokens**.

     {{< nav-icon "load-data" >}}